 Jaw surgery

-More severe skeletal overbites and malocclusions are best treated with orthognathic jaw surgery.
-This is a multispeciality treatment that requires the skill and knowledge of a dentist, orthodontist, and oral surgeon.
+Severe skeletal overbites and malocclusions are best treated with orthognathic jaw surgery.
+This is a multispeciality long term treatment that requires the expertise of a dentist, orthodontist, and oral surgeon.